8 Brutally Honest Phases Of Getting Ghosted That Are So Accurate, It Hurts

 5. The Continual Agony Of Hoping You Hear From Them

 Once several days have passed and you still haven't heard from them, those who resisted the temptation to send a double text are probably still feeling confused, and those who decided to follow up with yet another unanswered message are likely feeling even worse.
-Still, even though you're pissed, there's still a universe in which you'd like to hear from them, even if it's only to suss out why they trolled you.
+Still, even though you're mad, there's still a universe in which you'd like to hear from them, even if it's only to suss out why they trolled you.

 7. The Random Booty-Call